openvinotoolkit/openvino/inference-engine/README.md

-  packages but you already have installed TBB or OpenCV packages configured in your environment, you may need to clean the `TBBROOT` and `OpenCV_DIR` environment variables before running the `cmake` command, otherwise they won't be downloaded and the build may fail if incompatible versions were installed.
+  packages but you already have installed TBB or OpenCV packages configured in your environment, you may need to clean the `TBBROOT` and `OpenCV_DIR` environment variables before running the `cmake` command, otherwise they will not be downloaded and the build may fail if incompatible versions were installed.

 - If the CMake-based build script can not find and download the OpenCV package